Magazine Fort: Construction

 Unlike de Burgh's nearby star fort, which was primarily earthwork and demolished in the 1830s, Corneille's bastion fort was built of brick and limestone.

 The main body of the fort is approximately 2 acres in area and is surrounded by a dry moat.
 Each corner is defended by a demi-bastion (with embrasures), and the walls are approximately 1.5 m thick.
-The large barrel-vaulted brick magazine chambers themselves are approximately 270 m2 in size and located to the north-west of the main enclosure.
+The large barrel-vaulted brick magazine chambers themselves are approximately 270 m2 in size and located to the northwest of the main enclosure.
 These were serviced by overhead cranes and gantries – for moving powder kegs.
 A later triangular barracks and accommodation block was added on the south-side in 1801, to designs by Francis Johnston.
 Other sheds and outbuildings were added in the 20th century.

 Defences

 A 1793 survey indicates that a large artillery piece was used to defend the main gateway.
 By the 1890s, there were ten 12-pounder guns mounted at the fort.
 In the early 20th century, the corner demi-bastions were converted to include concrete pillbox machine-gun posts.